 - Commercial floorspace will be focused in Council's Greater Parramatta Metropolitan Centre (Parramatta CBD and surrounds, including Westmead) and its two Strategic Centres at Sydney Olympic Park and Epping. - Silverwater to Rydalmere Metropolitan Significant Employment Lands will be protected and/or intensified. - Local Urban Service Hubs will be identified/retained. - The amount of affordable rental housing will be incentivised/increased. - Green Grid and River foreshore connections will be completed.

-A full copy of the LSPS can be found here. [to be provided once webpage is live]
+A copy of the LSPS can be found here.

 2.2.
 Local Housing Strategy